Jayyhk/BackupScheduler/README.md

       ```bash
       pip install customtkinter --upgrade
       ```
+> [!IMPORTANT]
-**Make sure the `config folder` is in the same directory as the script when running the script through the command line or through an exe compiled with PyInstaller.**
+> Make sure the `config folder` is in the same directory as the script when running the script through the command line or through an executable compiled with PyInstaller.

 ## Usage